apache/guacamole-client/guacamole-docker/README.md

 For example, you may wish to use `MYSQL_USER_FILE` and `MYSQL_PASSWORD_FILE`, but wish to specify the database name with `MYSQL_DATABASE`
-2. If both a normal environment variable and its corresponding secret are defined in the same command line, or section with in a [Compose](https://docs.docker.com/compose/)file, the secret will take precedence.
+2. If both a normal environment variable and its corresponding secret are defined in the same command line, or section with in a [Compose](https://docs.docker.com/compose/) file, the secret will take precedence.
 For instance, if both `MYSQL_PASSWORD` and `MYSQL_PASSWORD_FILE` are given, `MYSQL_PASSWORD_FILE` will be used.